stefanpartheym/archlinux-ipu6-webcam/README.md

 If you want both workarounds, you can run `./install.sh -as`.

+## Suspend and hibernate while webcam is in use

+If the system suspends while the webcam is in use, the webcam may not work after resuming.
+To fix this, stopping the v4l2-relayd service before suspending is necessary.
+A script is provided by running `./install -d`.
+This script will be executed before suspending/hibernating and after resume.

+If you want all three workarounds, you can run `./install.sh -asd`.

 ## Tips and tricks

 ### Remove the warnings from an AUR helper